myccccccc/Pintos/doc/project2.md

 Our implementation of these syscalls will simply call the appropriate functions in the file system library, like `filesys.c`and `file.c`.
 Corresponding `struct file *file` can be found by `fd` from file descriptor tables.

-Each process will have its own **process file descriptor table** attribute inside `struc

 --------------------------------------